Ameliorated-LLC/amecs/README.md

 Or the following for disabling NCSI Active Probing:

     reg add "HKLM\SYSTEM\CurrentControlSet\Services\NlaSvc\Parameters\Internet" /v EnableActiveProbing /t REG_DWORD /d 0 /f

+#### New User

+This function allows for creating partially functional and pre-configured users in Windows AME.

+To do this, it uses a standard user creation command, followed by many registry edits to make the new user usable.

 ## Known Issues